HenrikErlandsson/CSci/Architecture.md

 API-first / contract-first motivation is always valid (for interfaces), and **do wrap** third-party interfaces. **But...**

-# If no architectures are about the code, which architecture *does*?
+# If (almost) no reasons are about quality of the compiled code, which architecture *does*?
 *to be continued...* ;)